Memory Unit

 ii.
 ROM

-Random access memory also called the Read/Write memory, is the temporary memory of a computer.
+Random Access Memory, also called Read/Write memory, is the temporary memory of a computer.
 It is said to be ‘volatile’ since its contents are accessible only as long as the computer is on.
 The contents of RAM are cleared once the computer is turned off or if there is a power cut.
+RAM is where currently running programs and data are stored for quick access by the CPU.

 Types of RAM

-1. Dynamic RAM: Dynamic RAM (DRAM) is a type of physical memory used in most personal computers.
-The term dynamic indicates that the memory must be constantly refreshed (reenergized) or it will lose its contents.
+1. Dynamic RAM (DRAM): Dynamic RAM (DRAM) is a type of physical memory used in most personal computers.
+The term dynamic indicates that the memory must be constantly refreshed (re-energized) or it will lose its contents.

-2. Static RAM: Static RAM (SRAM) is a type of RAM that holds its data without external refresh, for as long as power is supplied to the circuit.
-This is contrasted to dynamic RAM (DRAM), which must be refreshed many times per second to hold its data contents
+2. Static RAM (SRAM): Static RAM (SRAM) is a type of RAM that holds its data without external refresh, for as long as power is supplied to the circuit.
+This is contrasted to dynamic RAM (DRAM), which must be refreshed many times per second to hold its data contents.
+SRAM is generally faster but more expensive than DRAM.

-Read Only Memory is a special type of memory which can only be read and the contents of which are not lost even when the computer is switched off or if there is a power cut.
-It typically contains the manufacturer’s instructions.
+Read Only Memory is a special type of memory which can only be read, and its contents are not lost even when the computer is switched off or if there is a power cut.
+It is non-volatile.
+It typically contains the manufacturer’s instructions and critical boot-up information (like the BIOS/UEFI) that the computer needs to start.

 Types of ROM

 i.
-Programmable Read-Only Memory (PROM): This type of ROM can be re-programmed by using a special device called a PROM programmer.
-Generally, a PROM can only be changed/updated once.
+Programmable Read-Only Memory (PROM): This type of ROM can be programmed once by the user or manufacturer using a special device called a PROM programmer.
+Once programmed, its contents cannot be changed.

 ii.
-Erasable Programmable Read-Only Memory (EPROM): This type of ROM can have its contents erased by ultraviolet light and then reprogrammed by a PROM programmer.
+Erasable Programmable Read-Only Memory (EPROM): This type of ROM can have its contents erased by exposure to strong ultraviolet light and then reprogrammed by a PROM programmer.
 This procedure can be carried out many times; however, the constant erasing and rewriting will eventually render the chip useless.

 iii.
-Electrically Erasable Programmable Read-Only Memory (EEPROM): These are also erasable like EPROM, but the same work of erasing is performed with electric current.
-Thus, it provides the ease of erasing it even if the memory is positioned in the computer.
-It stores the computer system’s BIOS.
-Unlike EPROM, the entire chip does not have to be erased for changing some portion of it.
-Thus, it even gets rid of some biggest challenges faced by using EPROMs.
+Electrically Erasable Programmable Read-Only Memory (EEPROM): These are also erasable like EPROM, but the erasing is performed with electric current.
+This provides the ease of erasing it even if the memory is positioned in the computer.
+It stores the computer system’s BIOS/UEFI on modern systems.
+Unlike EPROM, the entire chip does not have to be erased for changing some portion of it, making it more flexible.

 Differences between RAM and ROM